Innovative Learning in SE21

 Effective collaboration is key to thriving in the future, so team projects are a prominent feature of SE21 learning.
 Our ambition is to innovate in both the process and products of student learning in order to create a better world where the guiding principles of integrity and sustainability underpin our students’ engagement with life beyond school.

-Central to the SE21 curriculum are physical spaces where students take advantage of equipment to build, experiment, design, and dream.
+Central to the SE21 curriculum are physical spaces that provide an innovative learning experience.
+Students can utilize equipment to build, experiment, design, and dream.

 DUCKS Kindergarten